jes8040/rackspace-how-to/content/general/rackspace-billing-faq.md

     the page.
 3. From the menu, select **Billing and Payments**.

-Invoices are available as a summarized PDF and a more detailed CSV file.
+Invoices are available as a summarized PDF, a more detailed CSV file, and a "Detailed Billing" link.
+For expansion of each product's detail within the detailed billing view, simply click on the down arrows to the left of each product.
 For assistance with the CSV file, see [How To Read Your Invoice In CSV Format](https://community.rackspace.com/products/f/25/t/4950) in our
 Community forum.
 We also provide [pivot tables in downloadable spreadsheets](/how-to/use-pivot-tables-with-your-cloud-billing-invoice) to help you organize your billing information.